Bowling action

 There are certain principles that apply to all parts of the bowling action, such as balance, athleticism and keeping the movement flowing in a narrow corridor directed towards the batsman.

-Coaching books describe idealised bowling actions.
-But good coaches are well aware that many successful bowlers employ their own unique styles and some give birth to new, improved technique (for example, Bart King).
+Coaching books describe idealized bowling actions.
+But some coaches are well aware that many successful bowlers employ their own unique styles and some give birth to new, improved technique (for example, Bart King).
 The above links all describe the most commonly taught techniques.